 I personally don’t think camera gear is that important; photography is much more about the way you see the world than the camera and lens you are using.
 However, there is an exception to this – when shooting adventure sports.
 It’s not 100% necessary, but if you have a camera body that has a rapid-frame rate and a fast lens or two, then you’re more likely to be able to capture the action when it happens.

-When I went on my train hopping surfing adventure through the Sahara Desert (pictured below), I took images that not a lot people had seen the likes of before and quite a few magazines wanted to publish them as a result.
-I often say the chasing the absurd has never let me down and that trip, in particular is a great example of that.
+When I went on my train-hopping surfing adventure through the Sahara Desert (pictured below), I took images that not a lot of people had seen the likes of before and quite a few magazines wanted to publish them as a result.
+I often say that chasing the absurd has never let me down and that trip, in particular, is a great example of that.

-Like I mentioned before, there are no shortcuts to taking great photos or becoming an adventure photographer.
-First and foremost, it has to be your passion.
+There are no shortcuts to taking great photos or becoming an adventure photographer.
+First and foremost, you have to be passionate.
 Then you have to go out there and shoot.
 Shoot and practice as much as you can.
-Photograph the sports that you connect with and mean something to you.
+Photograph the sports that you connect with and that mean something to you.
 Be very critical of your own work and submit only your absolute best shots to editors.
 You will start making contacts and as you get better you will begin to get published.
 Be patient and persistent.
 The photographers who succeed are the ones who don’t give up.
 Their passion doesn't allow them to stop.